No products in the cart.

 - Stamp small bandage dots onto the felt with fabric paint

 And that’s it!
-Your sweet little bruise buddies are ready to be used!
+Your sweet little homemade ice compress bruise buddies are ready to be used!

-To make the mini bandaid softies, you’ll follow basically the same process.
-Cut your pieces of felt or other fabric-based using the template included.
+To make the mini bandaid plush toys, you’ll follow basically the same process.
+Cut your pieces of felt or other fabric-based using the small bandaid template included.
 Stitch the small square pad to the top of one of your bandage pieces.
 Stitch 3 sides of the bandage together, fill with polyfill, beans, rice or similar, then sew the end shut.

 Because these are so small, it’s easiest to use fabric markers and or/fabric paint to create the face and dot details.
 Puffy paint works perfectly to add the small dots to the bandage!

-From time-to-time, bruises also come with scratches scrapes and bumps, and you may want to give your bruise buddies a quick washing after the after-care.
+From time to time, bruises also come with scratches, scrapes, and bumps, and you may want to give your DIY ice pack bruise buddies a quick washing after the after-care.

 To wash a hand-stitched felt item, I typically put it in a pillowcase for extra protection and set the washer on a gentle cycle with cold water.
 For stubborn stains, you can also hand wash with cool water – spot-treating with a little mild detergent, dab of vinegar, or drop of lemon juice.
-After washing, squeeze out the excess water, lay flat and air dry.
-Don’t be tempted to put your felt in the dryer – it will most definitely shrink up and lose its shape.
+After washing, squeeze out the excess water, lay flat, and air dry. **Don’t be tempted to put your felt in the dryer – it will most definitely shrink up and lose its shape.**

-SEW into finding more simple, quick sewing projects?
+“SEW” into finding more simple, quick happy sewing projects…?
 Our DIY chalk pastel rainbow pillow is an artful favorite, and sun + sand lovers will love trying these easy upcycled crab softies!
 And for a sewing and art project that the whole family can get in on, try making this interactive DIY soft village playset – perfect for small world play and OH so charming!